lewang-scu/depression-trajectory/README.md

 •	Abbreviations (e.g., PLR = Platelet-to-Lymphocyte Ratio)
 •	Units (if applicable)

-🧪 Analysis Overview
+### 🧪 Analysis Overview

 The scripts in this repository perform the following types of analyses:

-•	Poisson regression: Used to model incidence rate and calculate dispersion statistics.
+- **Poisson regression**: Used to model incidence rate and calculate dispersion statistics.
-•	Mixed-effects models: Account for within-person correlation in repeated measures.
+- **Mixed-effects models**: Account for within-person correlation in repeated measures.
-•	Logistic regression: Association of biomarkers with binary depression status.
+- **Logistic regression**: Association of biomarkers with binary depression status.
-•	Ordinal Logistic regression: Associations with depression severity.
+- **Ordinal logistic regression**: Associations with depression severity.
-•	Trajectory modeling: Latent class modeling to identify longitudinal biomarker patterns over time.
+- **Trajectory modeling**: Latent class modeling to identify longitudinal biomarker patterns over time.